dinoanasta/SoftwareDesignProject/README.md

 The [GraphGenerator](GraphGenerator) folder can be deployed on a server for organisational use, anyone who can access a copy of these files can run it in a browser window (preferably Chrome) and use the full functionality of the project.
 It does not require an internet connection to use.

 ## Manuals
 The student manual can be found [here](Manuals/StudentManual.pdf), and the lecturer manual can be found [here](Manuals/LecturerManual.pdf).
+There is also a standalone, freeform interface, and the manual can be found [here](Manuals/FreeformManual.pdf).

 ## Continuous Integration and Coverage for JavaScript Code